 The Indian Act of Canada, introduced in 1876, sought to control all aspects of the lives of Indigenous peoples in Canada.
 It established the reserve system, which prohibited Indigenous people from leaving reserves without the permission of an Indian agent.
 Large gatherings of Indigenous peoples were banned.
 Among the most devastating parts of the Indian Act was the establishment of residential schools, which thousands of Indigenous children were forced to attend.
 Many suffered from physical abuse and poor sanitary conditions while attending these schools and at least 3,200 were killed.
 Children at residential schools were prohibited from speaking their language or practicing their culture.
 The last residential school closed in 1996 in Punnichy, Saskatchewan.
-Residential schools threatened the survival of Indigenous cultural traditions and languages.
+Residential schools threaten the survival of Indigenous cultural traditions and languages.
 They continue to have long-lasting impacts and emotional trauma today on the families of those affected.

 The Indian Act also banned ceremonies like the Potlatch, as well as the wearing of traditional regalia.
-While Indigenous cultures and their survival was threatened by the Canadian state, the Kwakwaka’wakw people were determined to continue practicing the tradition of the Potlatch in secret.
-One illegal Potlatch in 1921 became well-known for being shut down by authorities and leading to the confiscation of several Hamsamala dance masks.
+While Indigenous cultures and their survival were threatened by the Canadian state, the Kwakwaka’wakw people were determined to continue practicing the tradition of the Potlatch in secret.
+One illegal Potlatch in 1921 became well-known for being shut down by the authorities and leading to the confiscation of several Hamsamala dance masks.
 This was known as the Cranmer Potlatch.
-The attendants of the Cranmer Potlatch took such a risk as the Potlatch is integral to the survival of cultures in the West Coast.
+The attendants of the Cranmer Potlatch took such a risk as the Potlatch is integral to the survival of cultures on the West Coast.
 The Kwakwaka’wakw consider it an important part of their identity.

 The Cranmer Potlatch of 1921

-The Cranmer Potlatch was held in Village Island, British Columbia in 1921 during the Potlatch Ban of 1885 to 1951.
-It was one of the largest Potlatches in history with over 300 attendants.
+The Cranmer Potlatch was held on Village Island, British Columbia in 1921 during the Potlatch Ban of 1885 to 1951.
+It was one of the largest potlatches in history with over 300 attendants.
 When regional magistrate William Halliday found out about the Potlatch, he arrested 22 attendants and demanded the surrender of all masks and regalia used in the Potlatch.
 This included over 750 items which ended up in various museums around the world.
 Through Halliday, some items made their way to the Royal Ontario Museum.
 Thirty pieces were sold to George Heye, the founder of the Museum of the American Indian.
-Eleven were kept by Duncan Campbell Scott, superintendent of Indian affairs in Canada who was largely responsible for the policies surrounding residential schools.
+Eleven were kept by Duncan Campbell Scott, superintendent of Indian affairs in Canada, who was largely responsible for the policies surrounding residential schools.
 After the Potlatch ban was lifted in 1951, the Kwakwaka’wakw fought to have the Potlatch masks and other objects repatriated to be housed in the U’mista Cultural Centre near Alert Bay, British Columbia.
 The idea of museums is a colonial introduction.
-Kwakwaka’wakw people did not have museums as they considered elders and the stories they passed down through oral tradition to be more important for preserving their history than to display items.
-This is why when the U’mista Cultural Centre was built, the style of architecture was carefully in the style of Northwest Coast rather than Euro-Canadian architecture.
+The Kwakwaka’wakw people did not have museums as they considered elders and the stories they passed down through oral tradition to be more important for preserving their history than to display items.
+This is why when the U’mista Cultural Centre was built, the style of architecture was carefully in the style of the Northwest Coast rather than Euro-Canadian architecture.
 The design of the cultural centre is inspired by traditional cedar houses and treasure boxes.
 Treasure boxes are common in Northwest coast artistic traditions and are usually covered with designs of family crests.
-They can be used to pass down family heirlooms or give gifts at Potlatches.
+They can be used to pass down family heirlooms or give gifts in potlatches.

 The Strength of Indigenous Traditions

 Visitors to the U’mista Cultural Centre can view the masks on display.
 When it is time for a Potlatch, the masks are taken off display and still used by the Kwakwaka’wakw people to continue the tradition of the Hamsamala dance and their other ceremonies.
-A large cedar house known as a bighouse is used to host Potlatches in the Kwakwaka’wakw community near Alert Bay, British Columbia.
+A large cedar house known as a bighouse is used to host potlatches in the Kwakwaka’wakw community near Alert Bay, British Columbia.
 The Potlatch was forced underground and the Canadian state attempted to punish anyone who participated in the tradition for over 60 years during the Potlatch ban.
 The Kwakwaka’wakw people fought for their rights and for their masks to be repatriated.
 Now, they proudly continue the traditions of their ancestors and are determined to maintain it for generations to come.